alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Whereas architectural partnerships should emerge somewhat organically over time, an SRE team must clearly assert Principle #3 to its partners.
 Doing so requires strong team leadership and clear, upfront commitment from senior management.

-The ability to regulate its own workload secures the SRE team’s position as an engineering team that works on the organization’s most important services, equal to its product development team peers.
+The ability to regulate its own workload secures the SRE team's position as an engineering team that works on the organization's most important services, equal to its product development team peers.

 In practice, how an SRE team goes about determining its own workload depends on the teams with which SREs interface.
 At Google, SRE teams most commonly interact with a distinct product development team.
 In this case, the relationship has the following characteristics: